NotSoFruity/Notsofruity-Software-Solutions./README.md

 - A significant part of our work history has involved acting in the capacity of on-site expert and lead developers specializing in finding solutions for our clients

+### Sample work

+We are in process of opensourcing some of our sample work.
+You can [view the sample work here](https://github.com/NotSoFruity)

 ### Support or Contact

 Got a query?
 Contact our sales manager at [robertbirdy@notsofruity.com](mailto:robertbirdy@notsofruity.com) or call us at +13829984998298292 and we’ll help you sort it out.